 Scour Hole: Beneficial Use of Dredged Material Study - Baltimore District is assessing a large scour hole that has formed northwest of the inlet near Homer Gudelsky Park.
 The scour hole is estimated to be at least 50 feet deep in parts and growing, causing shoreline instability and foundation issues and compromising the rip rap along the shoreline.
 It also has the potential to endanger coastal communities.
 The goal of the study is to identify the cause of the scour hole and to recommend a path forward to address the scour hole.
 Data gathered for this study regarding sediment transport is also expected to benefit long-term efforts to address navigation issues associated with Ocean City Inlet.
 For this effort, we are working closely with the Army Corps Engineer Research and Development Center.
 The study is 100 percent federally funded.

 STATUS – The study formally began in 2017 with data collection.
 Works includes collecting sediment samples, deploying instrument suites, and mapping the region to obtain information about the movement of sediment in and around the scour hole.
 In 2020, the team will use the collected data to begin modeling potential alternatives to address the scour hole.
-Public review of a draft report is anticipated in fall 2020.
+Public review of a draft report is anticipated in spring 2021.
 The study document will be approved in 2021.